Deep Transfer Learning: Model Framework and Error Analysis: Experimental details.

 For the regression task, we maintained a fixed batch size of 50 and employed the Adam optimizer with settings identical to those used in the classification task, except for a variation in the learning rate.
 The upstream training consisted of 50 epochs and downstream training consisted of 100 epochs.
 The upstream training employed a learning rate of 0.2.
-For the downstream task, the learning rate for the fully connected layers was set at 0.02.
+For the downstream task, the learning rate for the fully connected layers was set at 0.005.
 Both training processes using the CosineAnnealingLR scheduler.
-The hyperparameter search focused solely on the penalty parameters, with values for $\lambda$ selected from \{50, 100, 150, 200\}, $\tau$ from \{0, 10\} and $\mu$ from \{0, 10\}.
-The parameters $\kappa$ for the independence penalty term in the downstream task is from \{5, 10, 20\}.

-The size of our fully connected layer for dimensionality reduction is 2048*1024 in classification task, which means the shared feature dimensions in our experiment is 1024.
-Due to constraints in computational resources and time, we did not explicitly explore the impact of shared feature dimensions $r$ on downstream task performance.
-This applies to the parameters $\chi$, $\zeta$, and $d^{*}$ as well.
+The hyperparameter search focused solely on the penalty parameters, with values for $\lambda$ selected from \{0.5, 1.0, 1.5, 2.0\}, $\tau$ from \{0, 0.2\} and $\mu$ from \{0, 0.5\}.
+The parameter \(\kappa\) for the independence penalty term in the downstream task is selected from \(\{0.0625, 0.125, 0.25\}\), and \(\chi\) for the $\ell_{1}$ penalty term is selected from \(\{0.03125, 0.0625\}\).
+To prevent certain components of the penalty terms from disproportionately affecting gradient calculations due to their larger values compared to other penalty terms, and to facilitate parameter selection, the penalty terms are normalized by their detached versions.
+The total loss is then computed as a weighted sum of the individual penalty terms, as follows: $ \text{penalty}_1 / \text{penalty}_1.detach() + \lambda * \text{penalty}_2 / \text{penalty}_2.detach() + \tau * \text{penalty}_2 / \text{penalty}_2.detach() + \mu *\text{penalty}_3/ \text{penalty}_3.detach() $.
+Due to constraints in computational resources and time, we did not explicitly explore the impact of $\zeta$ and $d^{*}$ on downstream task performance.

-\textbf{Results of regression dataset.} For the improvement in regression dataset is not significant for every domain, so we just list the result here.
-The phrase "c4, c6 -c1" in Table \ref{Fine-tuning accuracy on regression dataset and their domains} represents using the data from domains c4 and c6 as upstream data, and the data from domain c1 as downstream data.
-The subsequent "c1, c6 -c4" and "c1, c4 -c6" have similar meanings.